 This brief look at Christians Against Poverty shows that there is a way out of debt.
 Moreover, it shows that whatever background they are from, families can get the assistance they need to achieve financial freedom.
 The charity hopes to have expanded to over 1,000 centres by 2021 and all of this is being done with no help from the government.

-In later articles we will look more closely at the charity and the range of services that are offered to those families in the UK who most need help with money problems.
+In later articles we will look more closely at the charity.
+We will explore the range of services that are offered to those families in the UK who most need help with money problems.

 Finding The Right Kind Of Help To Deal With Debt